German Pancakes

 Instructions

-- In a mixing bowl, whisk together the eggs and milk until well combined.
+- In a bowl, whisk together eggs, milk, flour, sugar, vanilla, and salt until smooth.

-- Once melted, pour the batter into the skillet.
+- Once melted, quickly pour the batter into the hot dish.

-- Bake for 15-20 minutes, or until the edges are puffed and golden.
+- Bake for 20 minutes until puffed and golden brown.

 - Remove from the oven and let it cool slightly.